JetBlue Flight 191: Incident

+He then walked through the cabin, stopping halfway to accost a male passenger and asked if he "had a problem with him [Osbon]".
+As he reached the back of the cabin, Osbon suddenly sprinted back to the cockpit door in a rage and began shouting to passengers about Jesus, Al-Qaeda, countries in the Middle East, and a possible bomb on board.
+He attempted to enter the cockpit several times, but was unsuccessful.
+Upon hearing Osbon trying to open the door, Dowd picked up the public address system and ordered passengers and flight attendants to restrain the captain.
+The four flight attendants on board and several passengers overpowered Osbon, where they pinned him to the galley floor and restrained him using seatbelt extenders.

+An off-duty JetBlue pilot who was travelling as a passenger joined Dowd in the cockpit, and the plane landed about 20 minutes later at Rick Husband Amarillo International Airport in Amarillo, Texas.
+Osbon received medical treatment from Northwest Texas Healthcare System.
+He was arrested and charged with "interference with a flight crew."

 The 49-year-old Osbon was suspended from work after being with JetBlue for 12 years.
 He had attended Carnegie Mellon University and graduated in 1987 from Nathaniel Hawthorne College, an aeronautics and aviation college located in New Hampshire.

 Trial and lawsuits

-On Tuesday, July 3, 2012, Osbon was found not guilty by reason of insanity of the charge of interference with the flight crew by an Amarillo, Texas-based federal judge, Judge Mary Lou Robinson.
-Mr. Osbon was then ordered to be held pending a further investigation; he was then immediately transferred to a mental health facility in Fort Worth for additional treatment.
+On Tuesday, July 3, 2012, Osbon was found not guilty by reason of insanity of the charge of interference with the flight crew by Judge Mary Lou Robinson of the District Court for the Northern District of Texas.
+Osbon was then ordered to be held pending a further investigation; he was then immediately transferred to a mental health facility in Fort Worth for additional treatment.

-After Captain Osbon was evaluated in a federal mental health facility in North Carolina, on November 9, 2012, US District Judge Robinson freed him under the provisions that he continue mental health treatment, follow a prescribed medication regime, and meet a variety of other conditions.
+After Osbon was evaluated in a federal mental health facility in North Carolina, on November 9, 2012, Judge Robinson freed him under the provisions that he continue mental health treatment, follow a prescribed medication regime, and meet a variety of other conditions.
 Osbon must continue to be monitored by his probation officer for an undetermined amount of time.
 "This is a bad situation for you and your family, but you are very fortunate to have the type of immediate support you have," Robinson said.
 "Good Luck, Mr. Osbon."

-In March 2015, Mr. Osbon filed a suit against JetBlue for $14.9 million, claiming that the airline did not ensure he was fit to fly, and endangered the lives of the crew and the passengers.
+In March 2015, Osbon filed a suit against JetBlue for $14.9 million, claiming that the airline did not ensure he was fit to fly, and endangered the lives of the crew and the passengers.
 The suit was filed three days after the Germanwings Flight 9525 crash, in which the co-pilot deliberately crashed the plane killing all the people aboard.
 The passenger suit was settled the following month; terms of the settlement were not disclosed to the public.